-The unparalleled success and resilience of The Rick Hollander Quartet featuring Brian Levy can be traced directly to the band's bold leadership.
+The unparalleled success of The Rick Hollander Quartet can be traced directly to the band's bold leadership.
 This group’s high-energy brand of acoustic, modern jazz is tempered by a peaceful core.
 By nature they follow tradition but still break rules!
 What separates The RHQ from so many of their peers is just how entertaining and down to earth their otherwise forceful, blow-the-roof-off presentation is.
-Drummer, composer and bandleader Hollander says “assuring that our work territory continually expands is one of my priorities.
-Not only does our level of pride in what we do demand it, but equally does the searching instinct of the group’s individual members beg for it.”
-A typical – a term that doesn’t quite do them justice – performance by Rick’s group will include heartfelt recitations of the lyrics of nearly one-hundred-year-old standard songs, seamlessly followed by brand new original compositions.
+A typical – a term that doesn’t quite do them justice – performance by the group will include heartfelt recitations of the lyrics of nearly one-hundred-year-old standard songs, seamlessly followed by brand new original compositions.
 In every case the group’s signature traits are in evidence; integrity, thoughtfulness, emotion, and the awareness that “melody is king.”

 Dr. Brian Levy is an absolute fireball.
 His soulful intensity, fueled by a keen intellect, begs this answer to an age old question: “Yes, there’s a doctor in the house.”
-Born in 1977 and originally from San Diego, California Levy resides in Boston, Massachusetts where he’s a full-time faculty member at the prestigious New England Conservatory.
+Born in 1977 in San Diego, California where Levy is currently the Director of Jazz Studies at San Diego State University.

 Guitarist Paul Brändle, born in 1992, cites Kempten in Bavaria, Germany as his birthplace.
-He’s a relative newcomer to the world’s jazz stage, so watch out for this young man!
 While there are those who choose to display a flashy style of guitar theatrics, Paul seems content to gently pull you, the listener, into his web; a carefully woven tapestry of sound.
 Paul earned a Masters of Music degree from The University of Music and Performing Arts Munich.

-From Detroit, Michigan (The Motor City) hails drummer Rick Hollander.
-Rick was born in 1956 and bore witness to the musical and societal upheaval of the 1960’s and 70’s.
-Now, when Hollander takes to the drum throne, you’ll hear a musician that possesses the empathy to accompany, coupled with the strength and vision with which to lead.
+From Detroit, Michigan (The Motor City), born in 1956, hails drummer Rick Hollander.
+When Hollander takes to the drum throne, you’ll hear a musician that possesses the empathy to accompany, coupled with the strength and vision with which to lead.
 Rick’s private study with Gene Stewart and the legendary Roy Brooks along with courses in music theory and composition at Oakland Community College came together to prepare him for the career he’s known for.